Budget Transfer Guidelines

 Exceptions requiring additional approvals or Financial Services processing include:

 If your unit regularly provides services to other departments on campus, you need to establish an internal billing process.
-Please send an e-mail to the budget analyst assigned to your cost center requesting to establish internal billing.
+Please send an email or memo to the budget analyst assigned to your cost center requesting to establish internal billing.
 Please provide an explanation of the services, the frequency, and estimate of the number of monthly transactions.
 You will be contacted to discuss and set up the internal billings process.